-Availability: The scholarship may be awarded for fall and spring semesters to the same individual but application must be made for each semester.
-This scholarship is not available for summer session
+Availability: The scholarship may be awarded for fall semester (T-1 and T-2) and is renewable for spring semester (T-3 and T-4) to the same individual but application must be made for each semester.
+Recipient must maintain a 2.5 GPA each semester.
+This scholarship is not available for summer session.

 Criteria: This scholarship is for active duty airmen (E-4 and below) in their first enlistment.
-The individual must be permanent party assigned to Maxwell or Gunter.
-The applicant must be scholastically sound as measured by standardized tests in reading, English, and mathematics.
-The applicant must be eligible for and using tuition assistance.
+The individual must be permanent party assigned to Maxwell or Gunter, or be a dependent child or spouse of an active duty airman (E-4 and below) assigned to Maxwell or Gunter AFB.
+The applicant must have at least an overall 2.5 GPA on courses for transfer students, current Montgomery Campus or high school students.